 *LocknCharge's kill rate claims are based on data conducted by an accredited, GLP compliant, BSL-2 laboratory.
 Kill rate claims for MRSA at a 5-log kill or 99.999% are based on final GLP testing.
 Kill rate claims for C. Diff are at a 4-log kill or 99.997% in 60 seconds and a 3-log kill or 99.9% in 30 seconds.
 C. Diff results are based on final GLP testing.
 Real world results may vary.
 Testing data available upon request.

 3. 5 Steps to Clean Sanitize Classroom Laptops

 Firefly Computers’ repair experts recommend first powering off the device and removing accessories or plug-ins.
 Then clean the screen with an LCD-safe solution applied to a microfiber cloth.
 Use 70% isopropyl alcohol applied to a soft cotton rag to wipe down the keyboard and external chassis.
 Lastly, wait for the alcohol solution to evaporate before turning the laptop back on.
 Check out this helpful article for step-by-step instructions.

-Take care of yourself.
+Take care of yourself and put together a back to school safety plan.
 Keep washing those hands and sanitizing those devices, and let us know if we can help keep the germs at bay in your school or classroom.

 Schedule a Live Product Demo